 Elliot Wave Theory Review

 There are many critics of Elliot Wave Theory, and most cite the Efficient Market Hypothesis (EMH) as to why Wave Theory can't work.
 Indeed, even the weak form of the Efficient Market Hypothesis implies that any form of technical analysis can't work.
-I think that the EMH has merits, but also has its own flaws, which I discuss in the referenced article.
+EMH may have some merits, but also has its own flaws, which I discuss in the referenced article.
 However, the Elliot Wave Theory has problems that are specific to it.

 The 1st major problem is that you cannot really recognize an Elliot Wave until it has already passed.
 So how can you make any forecasts or make trades based on it?
 After all, the Elliot Wave is simply a series of movements with the trend followed by retracements.
 The only thing that seems to be unique about it is that the retracement of Wave B is less than the 5th subwave.
 Otherwise, the Elliot Wave would just be a series of up and down movements, which is easily observable in stock charts or prices, but doesn't help in forecasting prices or directions.